-Tip: When checking out of the hotel, provide the hospitality desk with your business card so that they can accurately input the official company name and address on the invoice.
+Tip: When checking out of the hotel, provide the hospitality desk with your business card so that they can accurately input for VAT recovery the official company name and address on the invoice.

 Simplified invoices – Simplified invoices do not have to mention in specific the recipient details and the VAT amount

-- For smaller invoices of under EUR 150 for items such as public transportation, taxis and restaurant bills, a simplified invoice with a VAT breakdown is acceptable.
+- For invoices for smaller business trip expenses under EUR 150 for items such as public transportation, taxis and restaurant bills, a simplified invoice with a VAT breakdown is acceptable.
 In Germany the treshold for simplified invoices is EUR 250 (per Jan 1 2017).